 - Completion and submission of the application by the applicant

 - A comprehensive review of the application by IHDI

 - If determined that IHDI is an appropriate option for the applicant, IHDI will request critical supporting documentation.
-Please note that how long it takes the applicant to return that documentation to IHDI will significantly impact the length of the application period.
+Please note that how long it takes the applicant to return that documentation to IHDI will significantly impact the length of the application period

-Before completing this application, please pause and critically consider if, as an applicant, you are at the point in your life to devote the time, energy, and resources required to become the person in a successful hearing dog team.
+Before completing our application, please pause and critically consider if, as an applicant, you are at the point in your life to devote the time, energy, and resources required to become the person in a successful hearing dog team.
 Having a hearing dog is a serious, long-term commitment and entails significant responsibilities.
 Additionally, a hearing dog is not an intervention that is fitting for all d/Deaf or hard of hearing individuals.

 It is imperative to understand that a service dog is, first and foremost, a dog.
 They need attention, care, food, ongoing training, grooming, oral care, exercise, playtime, enrichment, veterinary care.
 And, like all dogs, they will incur expenses – sometimes extensive costs.
 Further, if an applicant becomes a client and is partnered with an IHDI dog, it means that you have become one half of a two-member team, and suddenly, wherever you go, whatever you do, the dog team member must accompany you.
 Many individuals find that level of involvement is stifling and constraining.
 Finally, when accepting an IHDI dog, you commit to providing them a safe, secure, and loving forever home, continuing their ongoing training, and upholding IHDI's standards.

 Team Training Requirement